router-resources/Router-Nitro-CookBook/README.md

 5. **Implementation Considerations:** Users are reminded to replace `"YOUR_PRIVATE_KEY"` with their actual private key and ensure the availability of required parameters obtained from Step 1 of the process.

 By elucidating the intricacies of transaction execution in cross-chain token transfers, Module 9 equips developers and users with the knowledge and tools necessary to leverage Router Nitro effectively within their decentralized applications.
 Through these insights, users can facilitate secure, efficient, and seamless token transfers across diverse blockchain networks, thereby fostering greater interoperability and expanding the possibilities within the decentralized finance ecosystem.

+# `Module 10: Summary & Cheatsheets`

+Welcome to Module 10 Of Router Nitro CookBook.
+This is the final module of this CookBook in which you'll get access to the CheetSheet on Router Nitro.
+Let's Begin...